bkiers/Xi.Net/README.md

 ## Secrets

+Initialize the secrets:
 ```
 dotnet user-secrets init
 ```

+And add (at least) the Google secret and ID:

 ```
 dotnet user-secrets set "Google:ClientId" "YOUR_CLIENT_ID"
 dotnet user-secrets set "Google:ClientSecret" "YOUR_CLIENT_SECRET"
 dotnet user-secrets set "XiConfig:SendGridApiKey" "YOUR_API_KEY"
 ```

+The SendGrid API key is optional.